knxd/knxd/doc/inifile.rst

     Default: zero: infinite (if retry-delay is positive)

+  * send-timeout (int (seconds), --arg=send-timeout=NUM)

+    Transmission timeout.
+If a driver does not indicate that it's ready for the next transmission after this many seconds, it will be marked as failing.

+    Note that this value is ineffective when using the "queue" filter.

+    Default: 10 seconds.

 If retrying is active but "may-fail" is false, the driver must start correctly when knxd starts up.
 It will only be restarted once knxd is, or rather has been, fully operative.

+A restarting driver will not participate in packet transmission.

 dummy
 -----